vanchee/containers-sydsummit-workshop-2019/all-lab-modules/lab2a-option1-ecs-labs/03-automating-end-to-end-deployments-for-aws-fargate/README.md

-# Mythical Mysfits: DevSecOps with Docker and AWS Fargate
+# Mythical Mysfits: DevOps with Docker and AWS Fargate

 ## Lab - Automating End to End Deployments for AWS Fargate for production environments